-to Influence Federal Transactions
+Certification of Payments to Influence Federal Transactions

-epartment of Housing and Urban Development

-Office of Public and Indian Housing
+u.s. Department or nousing and Urban Development Office of Public and Indian Housing

 Public reporting burden for this information collection is estimated to average 30 minutes.
 This includes the time for collecting, reviewing, and reporting data.
 The information requested is required to obtain a benefit.
 This form is used to ensure federal funds are not used to influence members of Congress.
 There are no assurances of confidentiality.
-HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.